divyanshch/ucr-cs100/textbook/assignment-help/syscalls/chmod.md

 }
 ```

-In this example we are attempting to change the permissions of a file, which was named `hello.t.` WE can clearly see `chmod` passing in `buf` which has been initialized a specific path for `hello.t.` The variable i is then run with the `strtol` function which stores an octal integer.
+In this example we are attempting to change the permissions of a file, which was named `hello.t`.
+WE can clearly see `chmod` passing in `buf` which has been initialized a specific path for `hello.t.` The variable `i` is then run with the `strtol` function which stores an octal integer.
 Both are then used with `chmod` with the path, and a new file permission to be passed through thus changing the permissions of the file.

 Normally we see more people using the actual flags, instead of the octal values.
 In the example below, we can see an instance of how permissions can be given with just the flag name, or multiple flag names.